dyninst/dyninst/docs/dataflowAPI/public/Absloc.h.rst

     Returns the output abstract region.

-  .. cpp:function:: InstructionAPI::Instruction::Ptr insn() const
+  .. cpp:function:: InstructionAPI::Instruction const& insn() const

     Returns the instruction that contains this assignment.